Leung TC William Roy v Secretary for Justice: Background

 During the proceedings, Mr Leung challenged four provisions in the Crimes Ordinance infringing his constitutional rights to equality and privacy.
 After hearing the oral argument in July 2005, the Court of First Instance of the High Court handed down the judgment a month later.
 Mr Justice Hartmann ruled in favour of the applicant and struck down all four sections of the Crime Ordinance violating the guaranteed legal protections for equality and privacy.

-Immediately afterwards, the local religious groups gasped and condemned the result and demanded the Government to appeal.
+Immediately afterwards, the local religious groups condemned the result and demanded the Government to appeal.
 In September 2005, the Government declared its plan to appeal.
 The hearings for appeal took place in July of the following year.
 On 20 September 2006, the Court of Appeal delivered its judgment and unanimously dismissed the case.
 The Government accepted the reasoning of the Court and did not appeal further.

 Related Law

 In his application for judicial review, Mr Leung challenged Section 118C, 118F(2)(a), 118H and 118J(2)(a) of the Crimes Ordinance undermining his protected rights to equality and privacy under Articles 25 and 39 of the Basic Law and Articles 1, 14, and 22 of the Bill of Rights.